What is our definition of liveability?

 Why are there missing areas in the liveability maps?

 The indicators in the Australian Urban Observatory have been measured for dwellings in urban areas of each city.
 Urban areas have been defined based on the urban classification used by the Australian Bureau of Statistics (ABS).
-The boundaries for each city are based on the ABS Greater Capital City Statistic Area or Significant Urban Area boundaries, found in the Australian Statistical Geography Standard specification for the census year corresponding to the time point selected.
-Within these city boundaries, we only represent areas which contain dwellings (evaluated using Mesh Block dwelling counts), and any areas where people do not live, such as parklands, industrial estates and commercial and industrial areas are excluded (through exclusion of Mesh Blocks located in Statistical Area 1 regions not included in the Socio-Economic Indexes for Areas ratings, which exclude areas with low population counts).
+The boundaries for each city are based on the ABS Greater Capital City Statistical Areas for 8 major capital cities, or Significant Urban Area boundaries for major regional cities.
+These definitions are found in the Australian Statistical Geography Standard for the Census year corresponding to the time point selected.
+Within these city boundaries, we only represent areas that are populated, and any areas where people do not live, such as parklands, military zones, industrial estates and commercial areas are excluded (through exclusion of Mesh Blocks located in Statistical Area 1 regions not included in the Socio-Economic Indexes for Areas ratings, which exclude areas with low population counts).

 Will new liveability indicators be included in the future?